Sophia Smith Galer

 Sophia Smith Galer FRSA (born 1 June 1994) is a British digital journalist, author, and TikTok influencer.
-In 2022, she was named as one of Forbes 30 Under 30 for Marketing and Media in Europe, and short-listed on British Vogue's list of Top 25 Most Influential Women in the UK.
+In 2022, she was named as one of Forbes 30 Under 30 for Marketing and Media in Europe, and short-listed on British Vogues list of Top 25 Most Influential Women in the UK.
+In 2024 and 2025, Smith Galer won Christmas University Challenge for two consecutive years, alongside Liz James, Tracey MacLeod, and Carla Denyer.

 Early life and education

 Smith Galer was born to an English father and a mother of Italian origin.
-She grew up singing in St Peter's Italian Church in Clerkenwell.
-She attended St Albans High School for Girls, a selective private day school.
-She went to St Mary's College at Durham University, from where she graduated with a degree in Spanish and Arabic in 2016, before studying for a Master's in Broadcast Journalism at City, University of London.
+Her maternal grandmother immigrated to Holloway, London from Piacenza in Italy.
+She was raised Catholic by her mother and grew up singing at St Peter's Italian Church in Clerkenwell, London.
+Her father was a divorcé when he met her mother and when they married she could no longer receive communion from her local church, Church of the Immaculate Conception, Farm Street.
+Smith Galer attended St Albans High School for Girls, a selective private day school.
+She went to St Mary's College at Durham University, from where she graduated with a degree in Spanish and Arabic in 2016, before studying for a Master's degree in Broadcast Journalism at City, University of London.